ramoj745/dispochat-react/README.md

 ### Acknowledgments

-Special thanks to **ChatGPT** for helping me through the challenges and to the countless online resources that made this project possible.
+Special thanks to **Christeen Solis** for helping and designing with the UI/UX.

 > "Explore.
 Dream.
 Discover."